Chad herders face drought, flood devastation – DW – 10/23/2024

 The pressure on resources is intensifying, with the cattle population growing significantly over the last three decades, leading to fierce competition for grazing land.

 "For herders who depend directly on their livestock for survival, if the livestock is swept away, it's a disaster and cuts off their livelihood.
-It's a tragedy, that's clear," said Luca Ferinni, who oversees the pastoral program for the German Corporation for International Cooperation (GIZ), a state-owned nonprofit agency.
+It's a tragedy, that's clear," said Luca Ferrini, who oversees the pastoral program for the German development agency GIZ, a state-owned nonprofit agency.

-"We are constantly in conflict with them," Saleh told DW.
+"We are constantly in conflict with them," said Saleh.
 "There's too much pressure, too much livestock for limited resources."

 Saleh has always been a resilient man, continuing an ancestral way of life.
 But today, he is forced to admit that herders like him are caught in a vicious cycle.

-"We have to deal with all this alone — without any support from our authorities," Saleh concluded.
+"We have to deal with all this alone — without any support from our authorities," said Saleh.

 Saleh's situation is shared by thousands of Chadian herders, confronted with the harsh realities of climate change and a glaring lack of support.